 Location: Gull Lake, SK

-Half fabulous board game Crokinole and half fabulous Canadian Curling, Crokicurl is HERE!
+Half fabulous board game Crokinole and half fabulous Canadian Curling, Crokicurl will soon be HERE again!

-Crokicurl is up and running at the Little Green on the Prairie Park.
-The outdoor Crokicurl game was set up as an activity for the Winterfest Hockey Day Event that took place during SWT Hockey Week in Gull Lake.
-The game will be set up in the park for as long as the weather permits.
-Rocks are left at the site and info on conditions of the rink can be garnered from the Town of Gull Lake Town office: 306 672 3361 – email@example.com
+Crokicurl will soon be up and running at the Little Green on the Prairie Park.
+The outdoor Crokicurl game was originally set up as an activity for the Winterfest Hockey Day Event that took place during SWT Hockey Week in Gull Lake, but it was so much fun, they’ve decided to bring it back for 2019/2020.
+The game will be set up in the park as soon as the weather permits.
+Rocks are left at the site and info on conditions of the rink can be garnered from the Town of Gull Lake Town office: 306 672 3361 – firstname.lastname@example.org

 • The game is played with two teams.
 Each team is composed of 1-2 players.
 Teams of 1 play from opposing quadrants.
 For teams of 2, players from the same team play from opposing quadrants.
 Each player is limited to 1 quadrant.
 Each team has 4 rocks of the same colour.